ExpDevStar/Vue.js-Webpack/README.md

 # Microservice responsible for UI based on Vue.js and Webpack

-> Part of the Druply.me project
+> > This service is a part of the Druply.me project.
+It is front-end service that invokes back-end services.

 ## Build Setup